Selling A House With Termite Damage in Harlingen, TX

 1. Schedule A Termite Inspection

-Even if you already know termites are present in your home, scheduling a professional termite inspection is still an essential first step.
-A licensed inspector can identify the specific type of termites and evaluate how extensive the damage is.
-What may seem like a small, isolated issue in one area could be a part of a larger infestation affecting other parts of the house.
-Termites often spread, so damage in a basement, crawl space, or wall doesn’t guarantee that the rest of the home is unaffected.
+Even if you know your home has termites, a professional inspection is necessary.
+A licensed inspector can identify termites and assess damage.
+A small problem in one area may be part of a larger infestation in other parts of the house.
+Because termites spread, damage to a basement, crawl space, or wall doesn’t mean the rest of the home is safe.

-After the inspection, you’ll receive a detailed report outlining the extent of the damage, whether the infestation is active or inactive, and recommended repair options.
-This report helps you understand your next steps and allows you to be transparent with potential buyers.
-Additionally, having professional documentation also builds credibility and can make negotiations smoother during the selling process.
+After the inspection, you’ll receive a detailed report on the damage, infestation status, and repair options.
+This report clarifies your next steps and lets you be transparent with buyers.
+Professional documentation boosts credibility and simplifies selling negotiations.

 2. Prepare the home for the inspection and treatment

-Once you’ve confirmed the date for your termite inspection, it’s important to prepare the home so the inspection has clear access to all areas that need to be evaluated.
-Start by removing clutter, stored items, and furniture that may block suspected termite activity zones.
-For example, if you believe termites may be present in the basement, cleaning out boxes and stored belongings will allow the inspector to fully examine those areas.
+After scheduling your termite inspection, prepare the home so the inspector can see everything.
+Remove clutter, stored items, and furniture that may block termite activity zones.
+Cleaning out boxes and stored belongings will allow the inspector to fully inspect the basement for termites.

 3. Decided to Repair or Sell As-is